-Ms. Annette Simmons is the sole trustee of a trust established for the benefit of her grandchildren.
-Ms. Annette Simmons, as trustee of the trust, has the power to vote and direct the disposition of the shares this trust directly holds.
-Ms. Annette Simmons disclaims beneficial ownership of any shares that this trust holds, except to the extent of her pecuniary interest in such shares, if any.
-The Grandchildren's Trust does not own shares of our class A or B common stock, but is a stockholder of Valhi.
+Ms. Annette Simmons is the sole trustee of the Amy Simmons Trust and the Grandchildren's Trust for the benefit of her daughter and her grandchildren, respectively.
+Ms. Annette Simmons, as trustee of these trusts, has the power to vote and direct the disposition of the shares these trusts directly hold.
+Ms. Annette Simmons disclaims beneficial ownership of any shares that these trusts hold, except to the extent of her pecuniary interest in such shares, if any.

-By virtue of the stock ownership in each of us, Kronos Worldwide, NL, Valhi, VHC, Dixie Rice and Contran, the role of Ms. Lisa Simmons and Ms. Connelly as co-trustees of the Family Trusts, Ms. Lisa Simmons and Ms. Connelly being beneficiaries of the Family Trusts, the direct holdings of Contran voting stock by each of Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons and entities related to them, the position as a member of the Contran board of directors by each of Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons, the position as a member of the Foundation by each of Ms. Lisa Simmons and Ms. Connelly and the rights of each of Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons under the voting agreement, in each case as described above:
+By virtue of the stock ownership in each of us, Kronos Worldwide, NL, Valhi, VHC, Dixie Rice and Contran, the role of Ms. Lisa Simmons and Ms. Connelly as co-trustees of the Family Trusts, Ms. Lisa Simmons and Ms. Connelly being beneficiaries of the Family Trusts, the direct holdings of Contran voting stock by each of Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons and entities related to them, the position as a member of the Contran board of directors by each of Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons and the rights of each of Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons under the voting agreement, in each case as described above:

-- Ms. Lisa Simmons and Ms. Connelly may be deemed to control each of the Family Trusts and the Foundation; - Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons may be deemed to control each of Contran, Dixie Rice, VHC, Valhi, NL, Kronos Worldwide and us; and - Ms. Lisa Simmons, Ms. Connelly, Ms. Annette Simmons, Contran, the Foundation, Dixie Rice, VHC, Valhi, NL and Kronos Worldwide may be deemed to possess indirect beneficial ownership of shares of our class A or B common stock directly held by such entities including any shares of our common stock.
+- Ms. Lisa Simmons and Ms. Connelly may be deemed to control each of the Family Trusts; - Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons may be deemed to control each of Contran, Dixie Rice, VHC, Valhi, NL, Kronos Worldwide and us; and - Ms. Lisa Simmons, Ms. Connelly, Ms. Annette Simmons, Contran, Dixie Rice, VHC, Valhi, NL and Kronos Worldwide may be deemed to possess indirect beneficial ownership of shares of our class A and B common stock directly held by such entities, including any shares of our common stock.

-Except for the 421,639 shares of our class A common stock she and the estate of Harold C. Simmons hold directly, Ms. Annette Simmons disclaims beneficial ownership of all shares of our common stock except to the extent of her pecuniary interest in such shares, if any.
-Except for the 2,000 shares of our class A common stock she holds directly, Ms. Connelly disclaims beneficial ownership of all shares of our common stock, except to the extent of her pecuniary interest in such shares, if any.
-Ms. Lisa Simmons disclaims beneficial ownership of all shares of our common stock except to the extent of her pecuniary interest in such shares, if any.
+Except for the 2,000 shares of our class A common stock she holds directly, Ms. Connelly disclaims beneficial ownership of all shares of our Class A and B common stock except to the extent of her pecuniary interest in such shares, if any.
+Each of Ms. Lisa Simmons and Ms. Annette Simmons disclaims beneficial ownership of all shares of our Class A and B common stock, except to the extent of her pecuniary interest in such shares, if any.